First Minister facing vote of no confidence after powersharing deal axed

 Less than two hours earlier, the First Minister had insisted ending the Bute House Agreement – which brought the Greens into government for the first time anywhere in the UK – was a “new beginning” for the SNP at Holyrood.

+The decision, his spokesman later said, was taken on Wednesday morning, just over 12 hours after Mr Yousaf had told the PA news agency he hoped Green members would back the deal at an extraordinary general meeting (EGM) of the party being planned for next month.

+The deciding factor is believed to have been the decision of some Green members to push for the EGM vote and upend the stability the deal had previously provided.

-However the Greens accused him of “political cowardice”, with the move meaning co-leaders Patrick Harvie and Lorna Slater lose their ministerial positions in the Scottish Government.
+The Greens accused Mr Yousaf of “political cowardice”, with the move meaning co-leaders Patrick Harvie and Lorna Slater lose their ministerial positions in the Scottish Government.

 Following First Minister’s Questions, the co-leaders said their MSPs will now consider how they will vote on any no confidence motion.